ihesp/IPART/docs/Compute-THR.rst

 The typical width of
 ARs is within :math:`1000 \, km`,
 therefore :math:`s = 6 \, grids` is chosen.
 Given the :math:`0.75 \,^{\circ}`
-resolution of the ERA-I data, this corresponds to a distance of about :math:`80 km/grid \times (6 \times 2 + 1) grids = 1040 \, km`.
+resolution of data, this corresponds to a distance of about :math:`80 km/grid \times (6 \times 2 + 1) grids = 1040 \, km`.
 An extra grid
 is added to ensure an odd numbered grid length, same for the :math:`t`
 parameter: the number of time steps is :math:`4\, steps/day \times 4 days \times 2 + 1\, step = 33\, steps`.